-I am currently developing a new project on sunburn and tanning in Victorian medicine and culture: I have blogged further about this here.
+I have recently been awarded a British Academy/Leverhulme Small Research Grant to work on “Sunburn and tanning in 19th Century medicine and culture” over the next two years.
+I have blogged further about this here.

 - “‘A brown sunburnt gentleman’: Masculinity and the Travelling Body in Dickens’s Bleak House.”
 Nineteenth-Century Contexts 36.4 (September 2014): 323-334.

 - Book section on Elizabeth Gaskell’s Cranford in Mobility in the Victorian Novel: Placing the Nation.

 I am currently researching a transport history of the Great Exhibition of 1851, exploring the movement of people and things to the Crystal Palace, and the impact upon the meaning of mobility in this era.
 I am blogging about this work in a series on “writing a transport history of the Great Exhibition.“

 - “This moving panorama of life”: Re-inserting transport into the history of the Great Exhibition